The Stack Audit Framework

 Identifying Gaps

-Gaps are workflows that should be AI-assisted but are not.
+Gaps are workflows that should be AI-assisted but aren't.
 Ask:

-For each tool, estimate: How many hours per month does it save?
+For each tool, estimate how many hours per month it saves.
 Divide monthly cost by those hours.
 If the result is less than your hourly value (or your team's), the tool pays for itself.
 If not, question whether you need it or whether a cheaper option exists.

-This is a rough heuristic.
-Some tools enable work you could not do otherwise — value is not just time saved.
+Some tools enable work you couldn't do otherwise — value isn't always just time saved.

 2. Fill the template — One row per tool.
 Complete the checklist.